-- Background image is distracting, wastes ink.
+- Background image is distracting (distracts from illustrations).

 - Text boxes not separated from each other by pleasing “white” space.

-- Text box edges not aligned, which is annoying.
+- Text box edges not aligned (distracting).

 - Text justified, which causes bad inter-word spacing.
 Also makes reading harder (brain uses jaggedness of left-justified text).

-- Logos crowd the title.
+- Logos are distracting, useless, crowd title.

-- Title is in all caps, which is harder to read and obscures Latin name).
+- Title is in all caps, which is harder to read and obscures Latin name.